JoyKrishnaMondal/GeneralDev/ReadMe.md

 module.exports = AutoBuild

 ```
-`PrintFailure` and `PrintSucess` are helper functions - its adviable to write your own descriptive error functions.
-Also use my other other module `GetRidOfError` to simplify error handling.
+`PrintFailure` and `PrintSucess` are helper functions - its advisable to write your own descriptive error functions.
+Also use my other module `GetRidOfError` to simplify error handling.
 The Output from my helper function looks something like this :

 ![Error Message](http://i.imgur.com/0QwSjlQ.png)